For five octave marimba and computer generated sounds ; 2004 ; Duration ca. 18 minutes

 3. on SACD players connected to multiple loudspeakers, such as a 5.1 or quadraphonic surround speaker array; this is the preferred listening format, although at the present the least common, due to its higher cost; on a high quality SACD multi-speaker playback system the audio quality may approach that of a live concert performance.

-This work was premiered by Nathaniel Bartlett on March 30, 2004 on a faculty recital I gave at Eastman's Kilbourn Hall.
-More than forty subsequent performances have included
+This work was premiered by Nathaniel Bartlett on March 30, 2004 on a concert of my music presented in Eastman's Kilbourn Hall.
+As of May, 2011 he had performed the piece on more than 150 concerts throughout the US.

 Return to Allan Schindler's List of Compositions